jposse/PosseWallet/README.md

 Contributions / Code:
 =====================

     Yes, please get involved to help code.
-If you want to donate please send to: 1KxMVQXDRCzRh9EdecdyjrpNgZZbaMRkYq (even .10 BTC helps)
+If you want to donate please send to: 1KxMVQXDRCzRh9EdecdyjrpNgZZbaMRkYq (even a contribution of just .10 BTC helps)